Machine Learning & Deep Learning in Python & R

 Download Practice files, take Quizzes, and complete Assignments

 With each lecture, there are class notes attached for you to follow along.
-You can also take quizzes to check your understanding of concepts.
-Each section contains a practice assignment for you to practically implement your learning.
+You can also take quizzes to check your understanding of concepts on data science, machine learning, deep learning using R and Python.
+Each section contains a practice assignment for you to practically implement your learning on data science, machine learning, deep learning using R and Python.

 Table of Contents